steelandflesh2/hot-takes/README.md

 # Improvements and future goals
 - Add more topics for variety
 - Integrate a proper database instead of using text files
 - Consider automating topic scraping from the internet
+- Modularized code
+- Make the bot robust and scalable

 Contributions and suggestions are **highly welcome**!